 Programming the camera is exactly what we want.
 The programming is as simple or complex as you like.
 The large, ample viewing screen makes both programming and picture review very easy.
 You can view both pictures and videos the camera has taken on the screen, including the audio from the videos.

 In the past, our warranty rate on Reconyx cameras hovers around 0.1%, which is an insanely low number.
 We believe the biggest selling point for Reconyx cameras is their long-term durability.
 With that being said, we have encountered a few bugs with a few of the new XR6 cameras.
 The first encounter was a time/date glitch that Reconyx quickly fixed with a firmware update (all our firmware updates can be found here).
 We have also had a few compatibility issues with our standard Maxflash SD cards, which is why we are ordering Sandisk SD cards (this is the card type Reconyx recommends) to attempt to fix this issue.
 The memory card issue wasn't on all the cameras we tested, but it was on a few.
 We have also noticed when the camera is in time lapse mode, it operates continuously for 24 hours.
-The camera should be able to accept time parameters for time lapse (i.e. daytime only or dawn/dusk hours), but those parameters are not currently working.
+The camera should be able to accept time parameters for time lapse (i.e. daytime only or dawn/dusk hours).

 Reconyx XR6 Reviews Conclusion: 85/100

 If Reconyx set out to build the best video trail camera on the market, they easily accomplished that.
 The daytime video quality is outstanding and will blow you away.
-However, in the process of building the ultimate video camera, it seems several other features were sacrificed.
+However, in the process of building the ultimate video game trail camera, it seems several other features were sacrificed.
 Previous Reconyx cameras have spoiled us with their lightning fast speed and the XR6 simply isn't that quick.
 The night pictures are good, but we think it is fair to expect more flash range from a camera this expensive (that can change with the expected new firmware).

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.